-Hold , and select Settings > Activity Tracking.
+Hold UP, and select Settings > Activity Tracking.

-Status: Turns off the activity tracking feature.
+Status: Turns off the activity tracking features.

-- Move Alert: Displays a message and the move bar on the digital watch face and steps screen.
-The device also beeps or vibrates if audible tones are turned on (System Settings, page 24). - Goal Alerts: Allows you to turn on and off goal alerts.
+Move Alert: Displays a message and the move bar on the digital watch face and steps screen.
+The device also beeps or vibrates if audible tones are turned on (System Settings, page 23).

+Goal Alerts: Allows you to turn on and off goal alerts, or turn them off only during activities.
 Goal alerts appear for your daily steps goal, daily floors climbed goal, and weekly intensity minutes goal.